 A student is considered to have a complete application when they submit the full application form, which requires the student to disclose basic biographical information, educational history, and test score information.
-If the applicant's provided information meets admissions standards, the student will be accepted and invited to send documentation to validate the material disclosed on the application.
-Financial aid and enrollment are not processed until validation documentation has been received.
+If the applicant's provided information meets admissions standards, the student will be provisionally accepted and invited to send documentation to validate the material disclosed on the application.
+Provisionally-accepted students may not enroll or apply for financial aid until validation documentation has been received.
+If a student is provisionally accepted and does not validate their information within a four-month period, the application is considered to be withdrawn through inactivity.
+A withdrawn application may be restarted by completing the Reactivation Application.
+A provisional acceptance may be withdrawn if validation documentation does not match the grades disclosed on the application and falls below admissions standards, or if the statement of purpose has serious issues relating to the grammar, clarity of thought, or content.